 - Go to the “Clusters” page and select the relevant cluster

-- Keep a note of the endpoint, port, database name, username, and password (the password is not available on this page)
+- Keep a note of the endpoint, port, database name, username, and password.
+Note: the password is not available on this page.

 Back in Xplenty, create the Redshift connection:

-Click “test connection” to make sure that it works and then click “create postgresql connection”
+- Click Test connection to make sure that it works and then click Create connection.

 Now you can create a dataflow that processes the data:

-- Click “new source” at the top and select “database”
+- Click Add component at the top and select Amazon Redshift as the source.

-Choose the database connection that you have just created and fill in all the relevant fields—please see the documentation for full details
+Choose the Redshift connection that you have just created and fill in all the relevant fields.
+Please see the documentation for full details.

 Storing Results in Redshift

 Xplenty can also store results back to Redshift once the batch processing is complete.
 The data is stored via S3, which is the fastest way to load data into Redshift.

 - Add a new connection for the Redshift output, as described in the previous section.